Skip to content

 • Iterate: AI systems improve through continuous feedback loops—collect user feedback, analyze failure modes, and retrain/adjust regularly.

-• Smaller, Efficient Models: Quantization (GPTQ, AWQ, GGUF), distillation, mixture-of-experts (MoE), and efficient architectures making powerful models accessible on consumer hardware.
+• Smaller, Efficient Models: Quantization (GPTQ, AWQ, GGUF), distillation from reasoning models, and efficient architectures making powerful models accessible on consumer hardware.

-• AI Safety and Alignment: Constitutional AI, RLHF/DPO improvements, interpretability research, red-teaming, and robust evaluation frameworks.
+• AI Safety and Alignment: Constitutional AI, interpretability research, red-teaming, agent oversight, and robust evaluation frameworks—now extended to multi-step agent behavior.

 • Edge AI: On-device inference for privacy, latency, and offline capabilities (mobile, IoT, embedded systems).

-• AI Regulation: EU AI Act, executive orders, and industry standards shaping responsible AI development and deployment.
+• AI Regulation: EU AI Act enforcement phases, national frameworks, and industry standards shaping responsible AI development and deployment.

 • AI for Science: Protein folding (AlphaFold), drug discovery, climate modeling, materials science—AI as a tool for scientific breakthroughs.